RelativelyFine/Maize-Yield-Calculation-Tiny-CV/Backend/README.md

 ## Getting Started

-- Clone the repository
+- Ensure you cd into /Backend:
 - Create a venv with python version 3.9.13
 - Ensure you have a cuda enabled GPU
 - Install CUDA 11.7
-- cd into the directory and run :
+- Run the following

 ```bash
 pip3 install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu117